paspring/paspring.github.io/_posts/2024-01-30-how-I-built-this_site.markdown

 toc: true
 header:
   teaser: /assets/images/posts/jekyll-og.png
+summary: "See how I built my Jekyll site painlessly using Docker and Minimal Mistakes.
+This guide covers my setup process for easy replication."
 ---
 In this post, I'd like to share the process I followed to build this website.
 These notes are primarily for personal reference, but if you're interested in recreating what I've done here, feel free to follow along.